 Table 6-1 contains a list of replaceable parts in reference designation order.
-The following information is listed for each part:
+The following information is listed for each part :

 - 1. Reference designation of the part.

 - 2. The Hewlett-Packard part number.

 - 3. Part number check digit (CD).

 - 4. Total quantity (QTY).

 - 5. Description of the part.

-- 6. A five-digit manufacturer's code number of a typical manufacturer of the part.
-Refer to table 6-2 for a cross-reference of the manufacturers.
+- 6. A manufacturer's five-digit code number of a typical manufacturer of the part.
+Refer to Table 6-2 for a cross-reference of the manufacturers.

 - 7. The manufacturer's part number.